alan-lyc/svelte5-tailwind-scaffolding/README.md

 This is just a simple package to bootstrap my personal projects with Svelte 5 and TailwindCSS.
 Nothing special.

+It provides functions for displaying modals and it displays error automatically.
+There are also utilities for buttons, and it automatically apply `bg-neutral-900` and `text-white` to `body` in dark mode.

 ## Setup
 ### 1. Install Everything
 ```bash